Hacking-the-Cloud/hackingthe.cloud/content/aws/capture_the_flag/cicdont.md

 !!!
 Note
     When sshing with a player username, note that the username is case-sensitive.

 It will take approximately 10 minutes for all the infrastructure to finish deploying.
 If you'd like to test if it's finished, you can navigate to `http://<target IP>/`.
-If it doesn't respond, or only shows a generic GitLab log in page, then the CTF is not ready yet.
+If it doesn't respond, or only shows a generic GitLab login page, then the CTF is not ready yet.
 If you see a message about SoftHouseIO, then everything is setup and ready.

-Please Note: To be able to access the vulnerable instance, Terraform will attempt to determine your public ip address and create a security group that only that ip address can access.
-If you cannot access the target_ip (explained below) after 10 minutes, check the AWS console for a security group named `allow_http` and ensure that it's configuration would allow you to reach it.

 !!!
 Note
     To be able to access the vulnerable instance, Terraform will attempt to determine your public IP address and create security group rules that only that IP address can access.
-If you cannot access the target instance after 10 minutes (likely shorter), check the AWS console for a security group named `allow_http` and ensure that ti's configuration would allow you to reach it.
+If you cannot access the target instance after 10 minutes (likely shorter), check the AWS console for a security group named `allow_http` and ensure that it's configuration would allow you to reach it.

     These security group rules apply to both the target (GitLab) and the attackbox.
 Additionally, the rules are configured to allow the attackbox to receive incoming traffic from the target (to catch shells).

-If you see any references to gamemaster, please ignore it.
+If you see any references to `gamemaster`, please ignore it.
 Those scripts are used to simulate the NPCs and have them complete their lore tasks.
 It is unrelated to the challenge.

 ## The Story

-You are <player username>, a developer at SoftHouseIO, an independent software development consultancy firm.
-Recently, things haven't been going your way, and you're looking for a payday.
+You are <player username\>, a developer at SoftHouseIO, an independent software development consultancy firm.
+While you like the company, you're thinking about making a little money on the side, perhaps through not entirely legal means.
+Can you say ransomware?

-What if you leverage your access as a developer to gain access to company resources?
-Can you say cryptominer?

-The best place to get started is probably the company GitLab server at http://<target IP>.
+After planning your attack you figure the best place to get started is the company GitLab server at http://<target IP\>.
 Your username and password should you get you in.
+You'll want to gain access to administrative credentials for the AWS account the company uses.

 ## The Objective

-Gain access to the `terraform_admin_user` through whatever means necessary (Note that this role has no permissions.
+Gain access to the `aws_admin_automation_user` through whatever means necessary (Note that this role has no permissions.
 It is simply the goal).

+## Feedback

+Want to provide feedback on the challenge?
+Open a new discussion on [GitHub](https://github.com/Hacking-the-Cloud/hackingthe.cloud/discussions/categories/ctf-discussion)

 ## Walkthrough